Automotive Factory Automation from Start to Finish

 So, what is automotive automation?

-The vehicle skeleton is assembled in the BIW stage, but the external-facing pieces, such as the roof, side panels, doors, hood, truck, bumpers, and more, are assembled in this phase.
-Rather than fetching all these components one by one, an auto-dispatch system is used to automatically retrieve the items, allowing the assembly worker to simultaneously secure the previous item to significantly reduce takt time.
+The vehicle skeleton is assembled in the BIW stage, but the external-facing pieces, such as the roof, side panels, doors, hood, trunk, bumpers, and more, are assembled in this phase.
+Rather than fetching all these components one by one, an auto-dispatch system is used to automatically retrieve the items, allowing the operator to work on the next step in the production process.
+How does this work?
+Using Magnetek® radios, drives, and automation programming integrated with motors and brakes, the Intelli-Guide™ Auto-Dispatch System allows operators to program locations into a PLC or controller, then automatically send the load to different areas within the facility with the push of a button.
+As the load moves along a predetermined route, the operator is free to work on a different task or start the next step of the production process, making the process more efficient and cost-effective.